J. J. Arrington: College career

 Arrington was sent to College of the Canyons by East Carolina University with the intent that he would play for the Pirates in two years.
 As a sophomore at College of the Canyons, he won All-Region III honors (which is selected by the California Community College Football Coaches Association and the Junior College Athletic Bureau) and had 135 rushing attempts for 769 yards (5.7 yards per rushing attempt average), and caught 30 passes for 320 yards (10.67 yards per reception average).
 His 19 touchdowns that season, and 29 career touchdowns, were both school records.

-Arrington transferred to the University of California, Berkeley as a junior, and played for the California Golden Bears football team in 2003 and 2004.
-Arrington would receive few carries for most of the 2003 season aside from his 114-yard performance against Southern Mississippi.
-A knee injury to then starting running back Adimchinobi Echemandu would thrust Arrington into the starting role against the Washington Huskies.
-This proved to be his breakout game as he mauled the Huskies defense for 185 yards and a touchdown.
-It took him only 14 carries to achieve this feat.
-In the first half managed to tally 157 yards on ten carries.
+Arrington transferred to the University of California, Berkeley, as a junior, and played for the California Golden Bears in 2003 and 2004.
+He received few carries for most of the 2003 season aside from his 114-yard performance against Southern Mississippi.
+A knee injury to then-starting running back Adimchinobi Echemandu thrust Arrington into the starting role against the Washington Huskies.
+This proved to be his breakout game as he mauled the Huskies defense for 185 yards and a touchdown on just 14 carries.
+In the first half he tallied 157 yards on ten carries.
 He also caught a 30-yard touchdown pass from Aaron Rodgers giving him a total of 215 yards on the day.

-Despite his performance, he would receive limited carries for the rest of the 2003 season.
-He did play a pivotal role in the Insight Bowl by catching five passes for 38 yards, including a 13-yard touchdown pass that would reduce Virginia Tech's lead to only 28–21 at halftime.
-Cal would ultimately prevail 52–49 on a game-winning field goal.
+Despite his performance, he received limited carries for the rest of the 2003 season.
+He did play a pivotal role in the Insight Bowl by catching five passes for 38 yards, including a 13-yard touchdown pass that would reduce Virginia Tech's lead to 28–21 at halftime.
+Cal ultimately prevailed 52–49 on a game-winning field goal.